Practical Guidelines for Ideology Detection Pipelines and Psychosocial Applications: Ideology Framework and Implementation

 \sh{\urlLR} (Media Publication Proxy) requires a dataset of media websites with their political slants.
-We utilize a survey \cite{park2021digital, newman2021reuters} of news consumption behavior conducted by Reuters, which includes a self-reported political lean by news consumers, to generate media slant scores.
-We encode the seven-point self-reported political lean onto a numerical scale from $-3$ to $3$.
-The survey results include reports by Australian, Canadian, United Kingdom, and American participants collected in 2020 and 2021.
-We compute the media slant, for each year and country, of a publication as the weighted mean political lean of participants who consume the publication, where participant weights are the inverse of the number of publications they consume.
-Since each country's perspectives on what constitutes left-leaning and right-leaning differ, we calibrate the scores with the AllSides Media Bias Ratings \cite{allsides}.
-We encode AllSides Media Bias Ratings five-point scale onto a numerical scale from $-1$ to $1$.
-We shift each country's scores, such that we minimize the sum of squared differences, between a country's scores and AllSides scores for overlapping publications.
-Finally, we generate media slant scores, for each publication, as the average slant over all countries and years.
-We associate media publications (and their slants) with their website domains, averaging where a domain is shared.
-We enumerate the media slant scores in \cite[supplementary material]{appendix}. \eat{The media slant scores are shown in \cref{fig:media_slants}, where we observed publications like \emph{Breitbart} and \emph{Fox News} are extremely right-leaning, and \emph{Vox} and \emph{NYTimes} are left-leaning.} We compute a user's political lean as the average lean of the media domains they share, and their ideology label as the sign of this lean.
+We utilize an extensive survey \cite{park2021digital, newman2021reuters} of news consumption behavior within English-speaking countries (Australia, New Zealand, UK and the USA), collected in 2020 and 2021 by Reuters.
+Participants indicated the news media they read and self-reported their political leaning ranging from $-3$ (extreme left) to $3$ (extreme right).
+We compute a publication's slant as the weighted mean political lean of the participants who consume that publication, where each participant is weighted by the inverse number of publications they consume.
+Since countries' perspectives on what constitutes left- and right-leaning differ, we calibrate scores across countries with the AllSides Media Bias Ratings \cite{allsides}.
+We encode the ratings' five-point scale onto a numerical scale from $-1$ to $1$.
+We align each country's scores, minimizing the sum of squared differences between a country's scores and AllSides scores for overlapping publications.
+Finally, we generate slant scores for each publication as the average slant over all countries and years.
+We associate publications (and their slants) with their website domains, averaging where a domain is shared.
+We present the media organizations and their constructed slant scores in online appendix \citep{appendix}.
+We compute a user's political lean as the average lean of the media domains they share and their ideology label as the sign of this lean.